ncatlab/nlab-content/pages/1041.md

 #Idea#

-An abelian category is the general context in which linear algebra and [[homological algebra]] makes sense.
+An abelian category is a general context in which linear algebra and [[homological algebra]] makes sense.
 It is the richest concept in a sequence of [[additive and abelian categories]].

 +-- {+ .query}
 _Zoran_: I strongly disagree with the first sentence, particularly with THE (general context...).
 MacLane was (according to Janliedze) looking whole life for what is the